-Sri Chinmoy is a spiritual teacher who throughout his life demonstrated the power of meditation and its applications to everyday living.
+Sri Chinmoy is a spiritual teacher.
+Throughout his life, he demonstrated the power of meditation and how it could be applied to everyday living.

 Born in 1931 in the Bengal area of what was then India, he spent 20 years in a spiritual community in southern India, meditating for up to eight hours a day and attaining the high meditative states known as nirvikalpa samadhi (where one is immersed in the Highest), and then sahaja samadhi, where one can be in the same high state as nirvikalpa samadhi and still be involved in daily activities.